micromata/Baumeister/README.md

 You can change the version of the external resources by editing the `bower.json` file within the root directory of the project.

     "dependencies": {
-	    "bootstrap": "~3.1",
+        "bootstrap": "~3.2.0",
-	    "jquery": "~1.11"
+        jquery": "^1.11.1",
     }

-The `~` means: Install the latest version including dot-releases.
+The tilde `~` means: Install the latest version including patch-releases.
+The caret `^` means: Install the latest version including minor-releases.

+So `~3.2.0` installed the latest 3.2.x release which is version v3.2.0 in case of Bootstrap right now.
+So  Bootstrap 3.2.1 will be fetched as soon as it is released when you fire `bower update` or `bower install`.
+But Bower won’t install Bootstrap 3.3.x or later.

-So `~1.11` installed the latest 1.11.x release which is version 1.11.1 in case of jQuery right now.
-So  jQuery 1.11.2 will be fetched as soon as it is released when you fire `bower update` or `bower install`.
-But Bower won’t install jQuery 1.12 or later.
+Where `^1.11.1` installed the latest 1.x.x release which is version 1.11.1 in case of jQuery right now.
+So jQuery 1.11.2 as well as jQuery 1.12.0 will be fetched as soon as it is released when you fire `bower update` or `bower install`.
+But Bower won’t install jQuery 2.x.x or later.

 Check <http://semver-ftw.org> for more information about »Semantic Versioning«.